Skip to content

 Delivery will occur over a 52 weeks (44 weeks training and 8 weeks holiday break) period.

-• Where students successfully apply for credit and/or RPL the course duration will be shortened accordingly and adjustments made to any COE issued or remove it or add to the course duration.
+• Where students successfully apply for Credit Transfer (CT) and/or Recognition of Prior Learning (RPL), the course duration may be shortened accordingly and adjustments will be made to any CoE issued.

 St Peter Institute has the following entry requirements: